simonthorell/hash-bosse-cat/README.md

     ```bash
     macdeployqt HashBosseCat.app -codesign=MyCertificate
     ```

-## Usage
-- Launch the application after successful installation.
-- Follow the on-screen instructions to input the hash values.
-- Load your wordlist file through the GUI.
-- Select the appropriate hash type and start the recovery process.
-Monitor the progress through the interactive UI.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.